snowfrz/App-Installer/README.md

 Contributions to the improvement of App Installer are greatly appreciated!

+# Limitations
+- At this time, apps must be signed already for App Installer to install them.
+Signed apps include App Store apps, and apps you signed yourself.

 # License
 This software is licensed under the MIT License, detailed in the file LICENSE.md